-Formatted: Normal, Centered, Indent: Left: 0", First line: 0"
+7. PAPERCLIP NEGOTIATION LOG:

+Item (Include Monetary Value) Date of Trade First Name of Person You Traded With Your Relationship to the Person You , Traded With 0.
+Marker (\$1) October 4, 2008 John Brown Co-Worker Comments About the Trade: (Example) I thought that I needed to get an item for the paperclip that was not as insignificant as the paperclip and that I could trade up more easily.
+When I saw John walk in with a box of markers, I asked him if he would give me one for my paperclip.
+He laughed and agreed to the trade.
+I guess having a specific goal for my trade helped.
+1. Comments About the Trade:

+2.

+Comments About the

+Trade:

+3.

+Comments About the

+Trade:

+4.

+Comments About the

+Trade:

+5.

+Comments About the

+Trade:

-About Professor Kenneth L. Shropshire Formatted: Font: Times New Roman, 14 pt, English (United States) Kenneth L. Shropshire is the David W. Hauck Professor at the Wharton School of the University of Pennsylvania and the Director of its Wharton Sports Business Initiative.
+About Professor Kenneth L. Shropshire

+Kenneth L. Shropshire is the David W. Hauck Professor at the Wharton School of the University of Pennsylvania and the Director of its Wharton Sports Business Initiative.
 He served as Chairman of the School's Legal Studies department from 2000-2005.
-Shropshire joined the Wharton faculty in 1986 and specializes in the subject areas of ><(Formatted: Font: Times New Roman, 14 pt Formatted: Indent: First line: 0" sports business, negotiations, diversity and general business law.
+Shropshire joined the Wharton faculty in 1986 and specializes in the subject areas of sports business, negotiations, diversity and general business law.
 He teaches the Negotiation and Dispute Resolution course both at Wharton's main campus in Philadelphia and at Wharton West in San Francisco.
-Formatted: Font: Times New Roman, 14 pt, Not Italic Formatted: Font: Times New Roman, 14 pt He is the immediate past president of the largest organization of attorneys in the sports business, the Sports Lawyers Association.
-His latest book is Being Sugar Ray: The Life of America's Greatest Boxer and First Celebrity Athlete.
-He is now at work on the book Winning Deals: Negotiation Lessons for Business from Sports, to be published by McGraw-Hill in 2008.
+He is the immediate past president of the largest organization of attorneys in the sports business, the Sports Lawyers Association.

 His past consulting roles have included a wide variety of projects including work for the NCAA, National Football League, the United States Olympic Committee, negotiation training for IBM, Clorox and Fannie Mae and diversity training for entering Wharton School MBA students.
 The mayor of Philadelphia appointed Shropshire to chair Philadelphia's stadium site selection committee and later, projects focused on future Philadelphia bids for the Olympic Games.
 He has also served for the past three years as the Academic Director of Wharton's Business management and Entrepreneurship Management Program for NFL players focusing on their transition away from the game.
 He also serves as an arbitrator for the NFLPA and USATF.

-Formatted: Normal After receiving an undergraduate degree in economics from Stanford University and law- degree from Columbia University Law School he was in practice law in Los Angeles and later served as an executive with the Los Angeles Olympic Organizing Committee leading up to the 1984 Olympics.
-Formatted: Indent: First line: 0" He is the author or co-author of eight books including The Business of Sports .
-His other books include: In Black and White: Race and Sports in America, The Sports Franchise Game and The Business of Sports Agents .
-Formatted: Font: Times New Roman, 14 pt He is an organizer and member of the Board of Directors of the Valley Green Bank in Philadelphia.
+After receiving an undergraduate degree in economics from Stanford University and law degree from Columbia University Law School he was in practice law in Los Angeles and later served as an executive with the Los Angeles Olympic Organizing Committee leading up to the 1984 Olympics.

+He is the author or co-author of eight books including The Business of Sports.
+His other books include: In Black and White: Race and Sports in America, The Sports Franchise Game and The Business of Sports Agents.

+He is an organizer and member of the Board of Directors of the Valley Green Bank in Philadelphia.
 He also serves on the Board of Trustees of the Florida Coastal School of Law (a for profit law school) and the Board of Directors of NutraCea (NTRZ.OB).

-Shropshire has provided commentary for a number of media outlets including Nigh • CNN, the New York Times, USA Today, The Wall Street Journal, National Public Radio and Sports Illustrated.
+Shropshire has provided commentary for a number of media outlets including Nightline, CNN, the New York Times, USA Today, The Wall Street Journal, National Public Radio and Sports Illustrated.